HSun981/pulpy-joss/paper.md

 ---

 # Summary
+We present a Python package for comprehensive RF pulse design, named SigPy.RF.
 While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools is maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
 An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART 1 , SigPy 2 , and MIRT 3 have made advanced